BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ### Be multi-AZ without inter-AZ traffic <a name="NoInterAZTraffic"></a>

-HSDO has been updated so that each HAProxy only sends requests to USP origins of the same AZ.
+We have updated HSDO so each HAProxy only sends requests to USP origins of the same AZ.
-It is still the Network Load Balancers that send traffic to the HAProxys, on multiple AZs.
+And the Network Load Balancers still send traffic to the HAProxys, on multiple AZs.

 Removing inter-AZ traffic was not that much work to do and we quickly saw the difference: **45% cost savings**.